Smokin' (Humble Pie album)

-Smokin' is the fifth studio album by English rock band Humble Pie, released in 1972 through A&M Records.
-It was the band's international breakthrough, peaking at number 6 on the US Billboard 200 album chart, and hit number 20 in the UK and number 9 in Australia.
+Smokin' is the fifth studio album by English rock band Humble Pie, released in 1972 by A&M Records.
+It was the band's international commercial breakthrough, peaking at number 6 on the US Billboard 200 album chart, and hit number 20 in the UK and number 9 in Australia.

 Background

 The album was Humble Pie's first following the departure of guitarist Peter Frampton, which placed singer and co-founder Steve Marriott as the band's de facto leader.
-Smokin is the band's best-selling album, due in large part to the success of the single "30 Days in the Hole".Smokin includes dramatically slowed down versions of Eddie Cochran's "C'mon Everybody", Junior Walker's "Road Runner", and the wah-wah laden slow blues "I Wonder".
+Smokin is the band's best-selling album, due in large part to the success of the single "30 Days in the Hole".
+It is the first group's album to feature Frampton's replacement Clem Clempson on guitar.
+Smokin' includes dramatically slowed down versions of Eddie Cochran's "C'mon Everybody", Junior Walker's "Road Runner", and the wah-wah laden slow blues "I Wonder".
 "You're So Good for Me", which begins as a delicate acoustic number, ultimately mutates into a full-bore gospel music rave-up, an element that would later influence bands like The Black Crowes.